dragn1821/Launcher/README.md

 - Make sure to change the configuration manager drop down from "Any CPU" to "x86".
 - The "settings.json" file has a "GameDirectory" property that needs to point to a folder that contains the games.
 - The "settings.json" file has a "MetaDataFileName" property that is the file name of the JSON file that each game must have to work with this launcher.
 If a game does not have this file in its folder, it will be skipped.
+- If changing a game and selecting a game to play does not play a sound effect, then install DirectX 9.0c ( https://www.microsoft.com/en-us/download/details.aspx?id=35 ).

 # Features:
 - Easy configuration through JSON files.